Clahorra Tower: A Brief History

-If you arrive to the bridge from the Mosque of Cordoba you will find a 16th Century, renaissance, Triumphal arc, Puerta del Puente (the bridge´s gate).
-In the Guadalquivir, not far from the bridge, there are two Mills: La Albolafia (the paper mill) and the Enmedio Mill, located, as the name in Spanish indicate, in the middle of the river.
+If you arrive at the bridge from the great Mosque of Cordoba you will find a 16th Century, renaissance, Triumphal arc, Puerta del Puente (the bridge´s gate).
+In the Guadalquivir, not far from the bridge, there are two Mills: La Albolafia (the paper mill) and the Enmedio Mill, located, as the name in Spanish indicates, in the middle of the river.